 3. VIVO BEE-V001 Beehive Smoker with Heat Shield

 The Vivo BEE-V001 Beehive Stainless Steel Smoker with Heat Shield is an excellent quality smoker at an attractive price.
 It is well-designed with all the necessary components rightly put in place.
 The smoker has a hook for hanging it when in use and produces nice, thick smoke for a long period.
 It is also quite a breeze to pump this smoker.

 This smoker is also fitted with a heat cage which will protect you from injuries and ensure the bees are kept at bay.
 You should however be careful with its bottom since it tends to get hot.
 You should ensure you keep it on a safe surface once you are done with it.
-It is great quality for money and I recommend it to anyone irrespective of whether you are the hobbyist or a professional beekeeper.
+It is great quality for money and I recommend it to anyone irrespective of whether you are a hobbyist or a professional beekeeper.
 It’s definitely a steal for the price.Check Price

-2. Goodland Bee Supply Beehive Smoker
+2. Goodland Bee Supply GLSMKR Beehive Smoker

 Goodland Bee Supply is another reputed manufacturer of beekeeping equipment and tools.
 It has built a good reputation with most beekeepers due to their exceptional quality products.
 Its bee hive smoker captured my attention when I saw it for the first time.
 It is an easy-to-clean smoker that is ideal for all beekeepers.
 It comes at an affordable price, therefore, for those on a tight budget or the beekeeping enthusiast this smoker will suit you best.